Kitware/vtk-examples/src/Python/Visualization/PointDataSubdivision.md

 This example demonstrates the use of the vtkLinearSubdivisionFilter and vtkButterflySubdivisionFilter.

-In order to see the effects of these filters, a triptych is created that demonstrates the effect of applying the filter to a selected source such as a cone.
+In order to see the effects of these filters a triptych is created that demonstrates the effect of applying the filter.

-Whilst a default source consisting of a cone is provided, the user can select from a list of sources to render and also:
+The user can select from a list of sources to render, specify whether normals are displayed, what type of shading to use and the number of normals to glyph.

-- Specify whether normals are displayed.
-- What type of shading to use.
-- The number of normals to glyph.
+A representative set of sources to render are provided in the class called **Sources**.
 The user is encouraged to experiment with different sources to see the effect of the filters.

-Additionally the use of labels and orientation markers are also demonstrated.

 #### Adding more sources.
-A representative set of sources to render are provided in the class called **Sources**.

 If you add more sources, you may need to provide one or all of these filters:

+- A vtkTriangleFilter
- - A Triangle filter
+- A vtkPolyDataNormals filter
- - A Normal filter
+- A vtkElevationFilter.
- - An elevation filter.
- - A CleanPolyData filter.
+- A vtkCleanPolyData filter.
 - For parametric sources, you may need to apply one of both of **JoinUOff()** or **JoinVOff()**.

 The representative sources provided in the class **Sources** should provide good templates.